rahuldave/stories/content/lawoflargenumbers.md

-12. If you have a coin (2 sides, 2 possibilities), and no additional information about the coin and toss phsics (thus fair), you would guess fraction µ=0.5 for heads.
+12. If you have a coin (2 sides, 2 possibilities), and no additional information about the coin and toss physics (thus fair), you would guess fraction µ=0.5 for heads.
 The LLN then says that sampling probabilities converge to this "inferential probability".